girder/girder/docs/migration-guide.rst

 * **Jobs**: The deprecated ``jobs.filter`` event was removed.
 Use the standard ``exposeFields`` and ``hideFields`` methods on the job model instead.
+* **OAuth**: For legacy backward compatibility, the Google provider was previously enabled by default.
+This is no longer the case.